trilitech/tezos-developer-docs/docs/tutorials/mobile/part-1.md

 On this first section, you will:

-- create the game smart contract importing an existing Ligo library
+- Create the game smart contract importing an existing Ligo library
-- deploy your smart contract to the Ghostnet
+- Deploy your smart contract to the Ghostnet
-- get the Shifumi Git repository folders to copy the game UI and CSS for the second party
+- Get the Shifumi Git repository folders to copy the game UI and CSS for the second party

 ## Smart contract

-1. Clone the repository and start a new Taqueria project
+1. Clone the repository and start a new Taqueria project:

    ```bash
    git clone https://github.com/marigold-dev/training-dapp-shifumi.git